Skip to Content

 Leverage Wood Structure for Efficient Foraging

-Woodpecker Bill Strength | Optimized for efficient chipping and excavation |
+Woodpecker Bill Strength Refined for efficient chipping and excavation

-Chip Size Optimization | Larger chips removed with fewer pecks, saving energy |
+Chip Size Refinement Larger chips removed with fewer pecks, saving energy

-Straight Cuts Across the Grain for Easy Chip Removal
+Straight Cuts Across The Grain for Easy Chip Removal

 Analogy of Pacific Northwest Natives Splitting Cedar Planks